-Theater strategy translates national and alliance strategic tasks a. and direction into long-term, regionally focused concepts to accomplish specific missions and objectives.
-The NMS and JSCP quide the development of this strategy that incorporates peacetime and war objectives and reflects national and DOD policy and quidance.
+DOD policy and guidance.
 Peacetime goals will normally focus on deterring hostilities and enhancing stability in the theater.
 FID is an integral part of this strategy.
 The determination of the desired end state for the theater is an important element in the strategy process.
 This determination establishes the theater's strategic direction on which planners base campaign plans as well as other plans.
 There is no specific format for developing or documenting the theater strategy.
-In general, the theater strategy will normally include an analysis of US national policy and interests, a strategic assessment of the area of operations, a threat analysis, the combatant commander's vision, and a statement of theater missions and objectives.
+In general, the theater strategy will normally include an analysis of US national policy and interests, a strategic assessment of the area of responsibility, a threat analysis, the combatant commander's vision, and a statement of theater missions and objectives.

 b.
 Theater campaign plans are operational extensions of the theater strategy.
-They provide the commander's vision and intent through broad operational concepts and provide the framework for supporting operation plans.
-Joint Pub 3-0 discusses campaign plans in more detail and provides a sample format for a theater campaign plan.
+They provide the commander's vision and intent through broad operational concepts and provide the framework for supporting OPLANs.
+Joint Pub 3-0, "Doctrine for Joint Operations," discusses campaign plans in more detail.

 c.
 The Joint Operation Planning and Execution System (JOPES) is the approved system for conventional operation planning and execution.
-The JOPES deliberate planning process interrelates with other national military strategy and planning documents to develop operation plans.
-The deliberate planning process is particularly applicable to FID planning since most military activities in support of FID programs are planned well in advance as part of a larger strategy or campaign.
+The JOPES deliberate planning process interrelates with other national military strategy and planning documents to develop OPLANs.
+The deliberate planning process is particularly applicable to FID planning, since most military activities in support of FID programs are planned well in advance as part of a larger strategy or campaign.

-5. FID Planning Procedures and Considerations.
-The JOPES deliberate planning process consists of five phases as shown in Figure III-1.
+5. FID Planning Procedures and Considerations

+The JOPES deliberate planning process consists of five phases, as shown in Figure III-2.
 This section will discuss major FID planning considerations in each of these five phases and show how they fit into the overall combatant commander's strategy and plans.

 a.
 Initiation.
-There are three ways the combatant commander identifies requirements for military activities to support FID.
-Plans for these specific military operations in support of FID become part of the overall theater effort and incorporated into all levels of planning.
+There are three methods by which the combatant commander identifies requirements for military activities to support FID.
+Plans for these specific military operations in support of FID become part of the overall theater effort and are incorporated into all levels of planning.